WebVOWL/WebVOWL-Legacy/README.md

 2. Install Node.js from http://nodejs.org/download/
 3. Install Maven from https://maven.apache.org/download.cgi
 4. Install Rust from https://www.rust-lang.org/tools/install
-7. Open the terminal in the `WebVOWL` directory
+5. Open the terminal in the `WebVOWL` directory

 Now you can execute these commands:

 - `npm run webserver` to start a local live-updating webserver in development mode
-- `npm run prodserver` to start a local live-updating webserver in production mode
 - `npm run release` builds the release files into the deploy directory

 Visit [http://localhost:8080](http://localhost:8080) to use WebVOWL.